vijayanant/fossick/content/posts/tech-debt.md

 the Agile Manifesto and a pioneer in design patterns and XP, came up with this metaphor as a way of explaining (to non-technical stakeholders) why refactoring was an essential part of software development.
-He conveys to them that refactoring is as important as shipping software early to maintain their.
+He conveys to them that refactoring is as important as shipping software early to maintain their place in the market.
 He used the **debt metaphor as a way of making an analogy to how venture capital is used to get a business off the ground.**

 >With borrowed money you can do something sooner than you might otherwise, but
 >then until you pay back that money you'll be paying interest.
 I thought